knazran/monsters-among-us/content/meet-the-team/index.md

       blurb: >-
         Nina Duvernoy is a trained cross-cultural clinical psychologist.
 The values of Humanity, Respect and Caring guide her practice.
 For the past 4 years, she has been working with several South East Asian NGOs and Social Enterprises providing support to marginalized communities.
 Her working experiences encompassed providing psychological support to refugees and asylum seekers, facilitating expressive arts workshops for vulnerable children and teenagers and more recently developing and implementing community-based programmes geared towards capacity building, awareness raising and volunteer engagement.
 Through her work, Nina aims to provide aid in empowering individuals and bringing communities together.
 lapor_predator_members:
+    - image: /img/team/Firzana.jpg
+      name: Firzana Redzuan
+      title: Project Director
+      blurb: >-
+        Firzana Redzuan (Fir) is the Founder of Monsters Among Us (MAU), a youth-led NGO that upholds children's rights and combats child sexual abuse.
+Currently, she functions as the secretary of the mainboard.

+        Fir is now a Social Media Consultant at Asian-Pacific Resource and Research Centre for Women (ARROW).
+She was admitted to the Bar in 2021 and she is currently enrolled in Diploma in Syariah and Practice at Universiti Teknologi MARA (UiTM) in pursuit of advocating for Muslim women and families in Malaysia.
+She has also been selected as P.097 Selayang representative for Dewan Muda Malaysia organised by UNDI18.
     - image: /img/team/Tasha.jpeg
       name: Anastasha Abraham
       title: Secretary
       blurb: >-
         Tasha is a psychology graduate who is currently working at an NGO.
 She has been a long-time volunteer for MAU and is very passionate about ensuring that all people are healthy physically, mentally and emotionally.
 She champions women empowerment and advocates for safer and healthier childhoods.
 These missions led her to involve herself with like-minded people and social causes.
+    - image: /img/team/Deshan.jpg
+      name: Deshan
+      title: Treasurer
+      blurb: >-
+        Deshan is a final year accounting student at Universiti Malaya while pursuing his ICAEW qualification to be recognised as a chartered accountant.
+A long time admirer of Warren Buffet, he shares his financial knowledge on his small YouTube channel during his free time.
+Presently, he serves as the treasurer of MAU with the vision to create a safe environment for the young and upcoming generation to protect their rights by ensuring the sustainability and development of the organisation.
     - image: /img/team/Xing Jei.jpg
       name: Xing Jei
       title: Social Media Officer